Ayroid/terraform-ec2-project/readme.md

 ## Branches

 The project is organized into different branches to demonstrate various features of Terraform.
-Each branch contains a different configuration and to view code updates you must visit the branches in the defined order:
+Each branch contains a different configuration and to view code updates **you must visit the branches in the defined order**:

 1. **[main](https://github.com/Ayroid/terraform-ec2-project/tree/master):** Contains the Terraform configuration to create an EC2 instance.
 1. **[feature/modules](https://github.com/Ayroid/terraform-ec2-project/tree/modules):** Contains the Terraform configuration with custom modules for Subnet, and EC2 Instance.